HewlettPackard/swarm-learning/README.md

   Refer to [Acronyms and Abbreviations](docs/Generic/acronyms.md) for more information.

 ## Getting in touch
   Feedback and questions are appreciated.
 You can use the issue tracker to report bugs on GitHub.
-  or
-  Join the [HPE Developer Slack Workspace](https://slack.hpedev.io/) and start a discussion in our [#hpe-swarm-learning](https://hpedev.slack.com/archives/C04A5DK9TUK) channel.
+(Or) Join the [HPE Developer Slack Workspace](https://slack.hpedev.io/) and start a discussion in our [#hpe-swarm-learning](https://hpedev.slack.com/archives/C04A5DK9TUK) channel.

 ## Contributing